 How to scale a recipe for special cake pans

-How to adjust baking time for different sized cake pans
+How to adjust baking time for different size pans

 How to test cake doneness

-As per Kitchn, there are five ways to tell when a cake is done.
-One of the methods is to use your preferred cake tester: a metal cake tester or a thin, sharp knife, a skinny bamboo skewer or a wooden toothpick.
+It is a metal cake tester, a thin, sharp knife, a skinny bamboo skewer, or a wooden toothpick.
 According to FOOD52, "the toothpicks are the best cake testers."

 Check out my favorite cake recipes

-I hope the next time you need some adjustments with your baking pans, you will come back to this post.
-Happy baking and enjoy!
+I hope you will return to this post next time you need some adjustments with your baking pans.
+Happy baking, and enjoy!